NagapriyaGanapathy/Artificial-Intelligence/README.md

 - **BERT + Bi-LSTM** had the highest recall but lower precision.
 - Using BERT embeddings significantly improved model accuracy compared to traditional TF-IDF methods.

+  ---

+  ### 5. Game Playing Agent – Ms. Pac-Man using Reinforcement Learning

+This project trains an agent to play Ms. Pac-Man using Q-Learning and Deep Q-Network (DQN) algorithms.
+The goal is to maximize game scores by learning the best actions through rewards and penalties.

+**Overview:**
+- Environment: MsPacman-v4 (OpenAI Gym)
+- Algorithms: Q-Learning | DQN | Monte Carlo
+- Hyperparameters tuned: learning rate, discount factor, epsilon

+**Findings:**
+- Q-Learning gave higher and more stable rewards than DQN.
+- DQN showed larger variance and lower average performance.

+**Conclusion:**
+Q-Learning performed best for Ms. Pac-Man, proving simpler reinforcement methods can outperform deep models when tuned well.